 4. Spend Quality Time

 Getting caught up with office and housework can sometimes make you lose out on quality time with your child, even at home.
-But, this is the best time to bond with your child while getting some much-needed relaxation at the end of a long day.
+But, this is another opportunity to bond with your child while getting some much-needed relaxation at the end of a long day.
 A superb tip by Rashmi Soin is to play some games with the family every night.
-You could choose a new game every night, such as Ludo, Snakes and Ladders, etc. If you run out of board games, do not fret, for there are also games that only require a paper and pencil (or your mind), such as Name-Place-Animal-Thing or Tic-Tac-Toe.
-Trust us, this will be your favourite time of the day, and, who knows, will be a tradition you continue even after the lockdown ends!
+You could choose a new game every night, such as Ludo, Snakes and Ladders, etc. If you run out of board games, do not fret, for there are also games that only require paper, pencil, and your minds, such as Name-Place-Animal-Thing or Tic-Tac-Toe.
+Trust us; this will be your favourite time of the day, and, who knows, it will be a tradition you continue even after the lockdown ends!

 5. Read, Read, Read

 Reading to your child has a number of benefits, right from improving vocabulary to explaining concepts that would otherwise be tough for him to comprehend.
-Rashmi Soin emphasises on the importance of reading to your child every day, whether it be during the day or before bedtime.
-It nurtures imagination and helps kids learn the most basic of concepts that we take for granted, such as that English words are read from left to right and the story continues even after a page is flipped.
-Once you complete a story, ask your child questions like ‘what did you learn from the story?’, ‘Which character is your favourite?’, ‘What would you do if you were ‘abc’ character?’ etc. to get increase retention and also enhance creativity.
+Rashmi Soin emphasises on the importance of reading to your child every day.
+It nurtures imagination and helps kids learn the most basic of concepts that we take for granted.
+For example, English words are read from left to right, and the story continues even after a page is flipped.
+Once you complete a story, ask your child questions, such as ‘what did you learn from the story?’, ‘Which character is your favourite?’, ‘What would you do if you were ‘abc’ character?’ etc. to increase retention and also enhance creativity.
 Moral stories are another great way to teach values to your child with interesting storylines and colourful illustrations.
 This is the best time to read to your child as much as you can for optimal development.